Push Rod vs Pull Rod Suspension In F1 (Simple Explanation)

 • May be lighter than pull rod

 Push rod suspension can be identified by the strut going from the bottom of the wheel to the top of the chassis.
-The internal assembly is therefore at the top of the chassis, and this includes the rockers, torsion bars, dampers and springs.
+The internal assembly is therefore at the top of the chassis, and this includes the rockers, torsion bars, and dampers.

-The advantage of using push rod suspension is that it is easier to work on than pull rod suspension.
+One advantage of using push rod suspension is therefore that it is easier to work on than pull rod suspension.
 A mechanic can work on the suspension system from the top of the car, as it’s very easy to access.

 Disadvantages Of Push Rod Suspension